 Notes on Language of Instruction

-A Turkish Language & Society course is offered for non-native speakers each semester.
-This course is 3 KU credits and 5 contact hours per week.
-There is no additional fee.
+- A Turkish Language & Society course is offered for non-native speakers each semester, free of charge (3 KU credits and 5 contact hours per week)

-Koc offers another course, designed for incoming exchange students, about Turkish Culture and History.
-The aims of this course are to introduce the cultural and social issues which are significant in the making of modern Turkey.
+- Koc offers another course, designed for incoming exchange students, about Turkish Culture and History

 ELIGIBILITY AND TIMING

 - Students must have a cumulative average of 75% to study at Koc University

 - Exchange students can take coursework in most areas of study

 - Semester 1: mid September to mid January

 - Semester 2: late January to early June

 - A one-week mandatory Orientation program is offered every semester (Fall and Spring) for the incoming exchange students (incluves a welcome dinner and a tour of Istanbul)